 An alms-giving ceremony in Luang Prabang

-It is a tradition for the Buddhist monks to make merit and also to collect food for their one meal of a day.
+It is a tradition for the Buddhist monks to make merit and also to collect food for their one meal a day.
 The ceremony was done in silence.
-Ladies are expected to keep a distance from monks and withdraw hands immediately after placing offering in the bowl.
-To show respect, we also positioned our head lower than the monks' bowls.
+Ladies are expected to keep a distance from monks and withdraw hands immediately after placing offerings in the bowl.
+To show respect, we also positioned our heads lower than the monks' bowls.
 Just a warm reminder for those planning to experience the alms-giving ceremony in Luang Prabang: it usually starts at 5:30 a.m. in the summertime and around 6 or 6:30 a. m in wintertime.
-Early rise is needed but well worth it.
+An early rise is needed but well worth it.

 We were preparing for farming!

-The next three and a half hours were laughter intertwined with demonstrations of rice cultivation from buffalo-plowing, planting to harvesting rice, grain sifting, and rice grinding.
-And finally, it came to cooking, eating rice pancakes and drinking local rice wine.
-Most of the time, we had interaction with the staffs - all speak English well and are very helpful in explaining everything to us.
+The next three and a half hours were laughter intertwined with demonstrations of rice cultivation from buffalo-plowing, and planting to harvesting rice, grain sifting, and rice grinding.
+And finally, it came to cooking, eating rice pancakes, and drinking local rice wine.
+Most of the time, we had interaction with the staff - all speak English well and are very helpful in explaining everything to us.

 Watch the water buffalo plowing the rice field